 Why do private lenders use a third-party default servicer instead of handling defaults in-house?

 Default servicing requires state-specific foreclosure procedure knowledge, CFPB-aligned loss mitigation workflows, documented borrower contact timelines, and investor reporting infrastructure.
 Building that in-house requires hiring, training, platform investment, and ongoing regulatory monitoring.
 A professional servicer provides that infrastructure across a portfolio — making each loan’s default resolution faster, better documented, and less exposed to borrower litigation or regulatory enforcement.
-The MBA SOSF 2024 cost data ($1,573/loan/year for non-performing loans) reflects why spreading that infrastructure cost across a servicer’s full book improves unit economics for individual lenders.
+MBA SOSF 2024 data confirms the significant per-loan cost of non-performing servicing; spreading that infrastructure cost across a servicer’s full book improves unit economics for individual lenders.

 What documentation does a servicer need to defend a foreclosure in court?